The Rights of Privately Sponsored Refugees

-If during the first year in Canada you find a job, it is possible that your sponsors may reduce the amount of money that they provide you with.
+If during the first year in Canada you find a job, your sponsors may reduce the amount of money that they provide you with.
 Although some sponsors choose not to make any deductions to financial support when newcomers start working, sponsors are allowed to deduct financial support based on the following guidelines provided by IRCC:

 - when your family’s income (after tax deductions) is more than 50% of your monthly financial support from the sponsors (including the cost of any monthly “in-kind” support such as the cost of shelter when it is being provided “in-kind”): sponsors are allowed to deduct $1 for each $1 you ear

 - if your family’s income (after tax deductions) is more than 150% of the monthly financial support (including the cost of any monthly “in-kind” support such as the cost of shelter when it is being provided “in-kind”), sponsors do not need to provide you with additional monthly financial sup